EmmanueltheAnalyst23/EU_MacroEconometrics_Project/README.md

-EU Macroeconometrics Project
+EU Macroeconometrics Project:

-This project explores the relationship between fiscal deficits, unemployment, inflation, and GDP growth across five EU countries (2014–2024): Poland, Germany, France, Czech Republic, and Lithuania.
+This project examines how fiscal deficits, unemployment, inflation, and government spending influence GDP growth across five EU countries—Poland, Germany, France, Czech Republic, and Lithuania—from 2014 to 2024.

 Objective:

-To determine if these economic indicators significantly affect GDP growth over time, using real data and regression models.
+To understand whether key macroeconomic indicators have a significant impact on GDP growth over time using real-world data and regression analysis.

-Data & Methodology:
+Data & Methodology

-Data sourced from Eurostat
+	•	Data sourced from Eurostat

-Cleaned and structured using Excel
+	•	Cleaned and prepared in Excel

-Used Gretl for regression analysis
+	•	Analyzed using Gretl through a multiple linear regression model:

 Model:
 GDP_Growth = α + β₁(Fiscal_Deficit) + β₂(Unemployment_Rate) + β₃(Inflation_Rate) + β₄(Government_Expenditure) + error

-Key Insights:
+Key Insights

-Poland: Strong link between fiscal deficits and growth (R² = 67%)
+	•	Poland: Fiscal deficit showed the strongest impact on growth (R² = 67%)

-Germany: Inflation helped explain growth (R² = 54%)
+	•	Germany: Inflation was the most influential variable (R² = 54%)

-France: Unemployment had the biggest negative effect (R² = 29%)
+	•	France: Unemployment had the greatest negative effect (R² = 29%)

-Czech Republic: Low unemployment, but negative impact from government spending
+	•	Czech Republic: Despite low unemployment, government spending had a negative impact

-Lithuania: Strong post-COVID growth but high inflation
+	•	Lithuania: Post-COVID growth was strong but accompanied by high inflation

+What I Learned:

-This project helped me understand how macroeconomic data can be modeled and interpreted across different countries and policy environments.
+This project deepened my understanding of how macroeconomic indicators interact and how econometric models can uncover meaningful trends across different countries and policy settings.